 The reason the message of Christianity is called the Good News (which is what the word “gospel” means) is because the message is that God himself, in the person of Jesus Christ, loved us so much that he willingly took upon himself on the cross all the evil that I have brought into this universe, and you have brought into this universe and all human beings have or ever will bring into this universe and paid the just penalty for it.
 Somebody had to — if not Jesus then you and me.
 Jesus Christ dying on the cross for the sins of the world was the perfect and only solution to this tension between God’s justice and his love.
 Otherwise, by our own doing, we would be separated from God forever.

-God desires a love relationship with each of us that will last for eternity, not for his benefit — he doesn’t need us; but for our benefit.
+God desires a love relationship with each of us that will last for eternity, not for his benefit — he doesn’t need us —, but for our benefit.
 We were made in such a way that we fully flourish only when we are in a right relationship with God.
 Think about what a loving relationship is.
 It has to be entered into freely or it is not love.
 God is not a spiritual rapist.
 He will not force himself on us.
-He woos us like a lover, but he leaves it up to our free choice to personally receive his free gift of mercy, forgiveness and a love relationship with him.
-We have to consent to freely accept what he has purchased by Christ’s suffering and offers to us.
+He woos us like a lover, but he leaves it up to our free choice to personally receive his free gift of mercy, forgiveness, and restoration to perfection in eternity.
+He leaves us free to choose wether or not we want to live an eternal love relationship with him.
+We have to consent to freely accept what he has purchased by Christ’s suffering and resurrection and offers to us.

 So think about it — isn’t it fantastic news that a holy and just God, who by his very nature cannot merely wink at evil or sin, loves us enough that he has provided a way out of being eternally separated from him?
-Aren’t you glad that if you are genuinely sorry for the evil that you have done and genuinely repent (which means choose to make a 180 degree turn and start heading in the other direction), that God will still allow you to come into his open arms, even on your deathbed?
+Aren’t you glad that if you are genuinely sorry for the evil that you have done and genuinely repent (which means choose to make a 180 degree turn and start heading in the other direction by returning wholeleartedly to God), that God will still allow you to come into his open arms, even on your deathbed?
 I think and hope that my atheist friends should and would recognize what wonderful news this truly is!